 About Hitachi

-Hitachi positions itself around long-term reliability and indoor air quality, offering technologies such as FrostWash self-cleaning, Mould Guard drying, Nano Titanium and Wasabi filtration, and advanced purification systems like AQtiv-Ion and ViroSense Z1.
+Hitachi positions itself in the market around the long-term reliability (think warranty terms) and indoor air quality of it’s air conditioners, offering technologies such as FrostWash self-cleaning, Mould Guard drying, Nano Titanium and Wasabi filtration, and advanced purification systems like AQtiv-Ion and ViroSense Z1.

 Hitachi Air Conditioner Range, Efficiency & Performance